 Next week the company will showcase the results of its continued investment in solutions supporting IoT and edge computing as part of its IoT growth plan over the next few years.

-Lenovo DCG recently recorded its fifth consecutive quarter of profit growth, and the company is hoping to ride this momentum to build a portfolio capable of taking infrastructure to where the data is, regardless of whether that is in the traditional data centre, in the cloud, or increasingly, at the edge.
+Lenovo DCG recently recorded its fifth consecutive quarter of profit growth, and the company is hoping to ride this momentum to build a portfolio capable of taking infrastructure to where the data is, regardless of whether that is in the traditional data center, in the cloud, or increasingly, at the edge.

-It’s clear to see why Lenovo DCG is hedging its bets with edge computing.
-According to Gartner, today around 10 percent of enterprise-generated data is created and processed outside of a traditional data centre or cloud.
+It's clear to see why Lenovo DCG is hedging its bets with edge computing.
+According to Gartner, today around 10 percent of enterprise-generated data is created and processed outside of a traditional data center or cloud.
 By 2022, this number is expected to skyrocket to 75 percent.

 Lenovo DCG says this rapid migration is fueling concerns around data privacy, security and regulations coupled with challenges of latency, bandwidth, and downtime.
 It's these challenges - or rather opportunities - that Lenovo is looking to address with a broad portfolio of edge computing offerings that tackle the different ways that customers want to deploy edge computing solutions for IoT use cases.

 At MWC Barcelona, Lenovo DCG will be taking the covers off its new edge server that is slightly larger than a ThinkPad.
 Known as the ThinkSystem SE350, it is a purpose-built server that half the width and significantly shorter than a traditional server, making it ideal for deployment in tight spaces.
 It can be mounted on a wall, stacked on a shelf or mounted in a rack.

 Lenovo DCG says given its compact size, it enables increased processing power, storage and network to be placed where data is generated, allowing actions resulting from the analysis of that data to take place more quickly.